miaoxm2/Salix-SexChr.Genome/README.md

 # Dynamic evolution of a sex-linked region
 This repository contains all the scripts used in the analysis presented in the manuscript **Dynamic evolution of a sex-linked region**.
-The scripts are organized by analysis type, allowing readers to understand and reproduce specific steps in the study.
+Scripts are categorized by analysis type to ensure transparency and reproducibility.
+For further information, please contact Xiaomeng Mao (xiaomeng.mao@ebc.uu.se).

 ----
 ## **Repository Structure**